Held on 2013-08-11 at DebConf in Vaumarcus, Switzerland.

 The beauty of the proposal is that the procedure for assigning the label is fully automated, hooking into whatever infrastructure we have to track contributions.
 That means it's fair, it's low-maintenance, and that to get on the list you just need to Get Some Work Done.
 Do-ocracy, for labels, too.

-Now, unfortunately we don't have infrastructure in place to track all kind of contributions: see blog/2012/debian/more-diversity-in-skills. but that lack of infrastructure does not need to be a blocker.
+Now, unfortunately we don't have infrastructure in place to track all kind of contributions: see more-diversity-in-skills.
+But that lack of infrastructure does not need to be a blocker.

 We can see it the other way round: if a team's contributors don't automatically show up on the list, that is a strong motivating factor for that team to come up with a way to acknowledge their contributors.